 Skene House, a family business

-Charles Skene’s original aim for Skene House, nearly 40 years ago, was to provide a better alternative to traditional hotel accommodation for the many families and individuals relocating to Aberdeen in the 1970s.
+Charles Skene’s original aim for Skene House, 40 years ago, was to provide a better alternative to traditional hotel accommodation for the many families and individuals relocating to Aberdeen in the 1970s.
 It's been an eventful four decades.
 Read more to find out about the fact that Skene House is still a family business, owned and run by Charles Skene, his children and a team of hospitality professionals, from the GM, Melissa Gilchrist, to the Housekeeping team, who have been with the company for many years.

 If you're interested in the evolution of Skene House, then scroll down for more information on our history.